Warrantless Arrest for DUI

 • The offense in the case at bar is a misdemeanor and therefore must constitute a breach of peace.
 There are many DUI cases where a citizen’s arrest has been valid.

 • In State v.
 Furr, 723 So.2d 842 (Fla.
-1st DCA 1999) [23 Fla.
-L. Weekly D2514a] the Court stated that an officer outside his jurisdiction could make a citizen’s arrest for a DUI regardless if any other vehicles are involved.
+1st DCA 1999), the Court stated that an officer outside his jurisdiction could make a citizen’s arrest for a DUI regardless of any other vehicles are involved.

 • In Fox v.
 Dep’t of Highway Safety & Motor Vehicles, 9 Fla.
 L. Weekly Supp.
 733 (Fla.
 9th Cir.
 Ct.
 Sept.
 27, 2002) the Court stated that the citizens who observed the defendant passed out behind the wheel could arrest the defendant.

 • In State v.
 Earle, 17 Fla.
 L. Weekly Supp.
 953a (Fla.
 6th Cir.
 Ct.
-April 12, 2010) The Court stated that citizens do not have the right to stop a person for a traffic violation.
-Therefore the officer outside his jurisdiction could not stop a vehicle for a traffic infraction and then conduct a DUI investigation.
+April 12, 2010), the court found that citizens do not have the right to stop a person for a traffic violation.
+Therefore, the officer outside his jurisdiction could not stop a vehicle for a traffic infraction and then conduct a DUI investigation.

 DUI Crash Investigation that Develops Probable Cause